 Safety footwear is also divided into different protection classes, depending on their individual uses and the requirements they need to meet.
 For instance, protection class SB includes shoes that have fulfilled the minimum requirements set out in EN ISO 20345 – while shoes in protection classes S1 to S5 include footwear with additional requirements over and above those in class SB (like increased heat resistance, etc.).

 The basic and additional requirements for both leather and polyurethane shoes include the impact resistance of their toe caps, anti-static, penetration resistance, as well as fuel and water resistance.
 There are also three compulsory requirements that must be met and labelled in each shoe – SRA, SRB, and SRC.

 These codes translate to slip resistance on ceramic tile floors with a sodium lauryl sulfate solution (SRA), slip resistance on steel floors with glycerol (SRB), and a combination of the two (SRC).
 The conditions that must be met focus on the forward slip on the heel, and the forward slip on a flat surface.

-At Kaliber, we ensure that each and every one of our products complies perfectly with the terms outlined in this standard.
+At Kaliber, we ensure that each and every one of our products comply perfectly with the terms outlined in this standard.
 Every single Kaliber shoe is NRCS approved under the EN ISO 20345 regulations.
-We always have the safety of the worker at heart, and are confident that our products offer only the best in personal safety and protection.
+We always have the safety of the worker at heart and are confident that our products offer only the best in personal safety and protection.

 For a full selection of our safety footwear, view our catalogue on www.kaliberfootwear.co.za